ColinEspinas/matchy-dungeon/README.md

 | Pikes   | Enemy Attack  | When walking on it damages the player for 1HP               |
 | Gold    | Consumable    | Adds 1 gold to player's purse                               |

+## Current state

+What is missing:
+- Leveling system
+- Shops
+- Coins are useless as there is no shop in game yet (you can still use them for combo).

 ## Resources

 Thanks https://phosphoricons.com/ for the sprite icons.